-ticipant" is any person present in the classroom.
-If you have questions, concerns, or feedback about these es, please contact me directly. ☐ All par done by ticipants are expected to respect, value, and encourage each other's contributions in the classroom.
-This will be : ☐ Participants actively listening to each other's presentations, questions and answers.
-Distractions (side conversations, use of personal devices, other) will be kept to a minimum. □ Participants asking questions individually and in groups; participants engaging in problem-solving individually and in groups. □ Correct, incorrect, incomplete and partial answers to questions will be critically but respectfully examined and discussed to cultivate conceptual understanding of material from multiple perspectives. ☐ Participants will seek to engage with the material by finding areas of personal interest and exploring topics further by asking questions and seeking additional resources for information.
+- A "participant" is any person present in the classroom.
+These guidelines are the product of students' in-class discussions and independent submissions collected via online homework during Fall 2015.
+These guidelines went into effect after inclass group review & discussion, and allowance of time for additional feedback to the instructor.
+If you have questions, concerns, or feedback about these guidelines, please contact me directly. - All participants are expected to respect, value, and encourage each other's contributions in the classroom.
+This will be done by: - Participants actively listening to each other's presentations, questions and answers.
+Distractions (side conversations, use of personal devices, other) will be kept to a minimum. - Participants asking questions individually and in groups; participants engaging in problem-solving individually and in groups. - Correct, incorrect, incomplete and partial answers to questions will be critically but respectfully examined and discussed to cultivate conceptual understanding of material from multiple perspectives. - Participants will seek to engage with the material by finding areas of personal interest and exploring topics further by asking questions and seeking additional resources for information.

-Class Attendance, No Makeup, and Content
+Class Attendance and Content

 Class attendance and active participation is expected of all students; there are no make-up classes or assignments.
 You are responsible for all material presented. handed out, or recommended.
 If you miss a class for any reason, contact a classmate promptly for notes and topics covered.
 Prepare for lecture by reading ahead in the textbook and working the ALEKS Objective.
 Come prepared to continue learning, ready to ask and answer questions individually and in groups.
 Lectures will presented as a combination of "chalk talks" and slides/links/animations, and a large amount of time will be spent analyzing and working medium-to-difficult problems.
 Links, files, handouts and powerpoint slides will be posted on Sakai.
+A tentative schedule is posted on Sakai, subject to change: if you miss a class for any reason, contact a classmate promptly!
+We will cover roughly Chapters 11-17, 19-20 during the semester.
+We will begin with Chapter 11 on the first day of class, but not all textbook sections will be fully covered, so focus first on the material that is directly covered in lecture and assigned for homework, quizzes and recommended problems.